Promoting healthier habits in college students through a nostalgic and playful accountability partner for intrinsic motivation.

 Students without a car have fewer food options, making delivery a more accessible solution.

-RESEARCH
+USER RESEARCH

-Understanding what influences students' DoorDash orders
+Understanding what influences students' DoorDash orders.

 Cravings